-Back in 2011 there were some important changes to the crop and revenue insurance programs.
-A range of products like multi-peril crop insurance (i.e., the old APH yield policy), and the revenue insurance products that applied to cotton (e.g., Crop Revenue Coverage, Revenue Assurance, and Income Protection) were basically re-packaged by USDA-RMA, with a common mechanisms for price discovery and rating.
+Way back in 2011 there were some important changes to the crop and revenue insurance programs.
+A range of products like multi-peril crop insurance (i.e., the old APH yield policy), and the revenue insurance products that applied to cotton (e.g., Crop Revenue Coverage, Revenue Assurance, and Income Protection) were re-packaged by USDA-RMA, with a common mechanisms for price discovery and rating.
 The repackaged crop insurance program gives cotton growers a wide range of choices within one package.
-The first set of choices involve whether the grower wants to insure only yield (similar to the old multi-peril, APH yield policy, and is now simply called Yield Protection), or gross revenue (known as Revenue Protection, or RP, and similar to the old CRC product using the higher of planting or harvest time futures prices to value the coverage) or gross revenue without the harvest time price valuation (known as Revenue Protection Harvest Price Exclusion, or RPHPE,and similar to the old RA or IP products.
+The first set of choices involve whether the grower wants to insure only yield (similar to the old multi-peril, APH yield policy, and is now simply called Yield Protection), or gross revenue (known as Revenue Protection, or RP, or gross revenue without the harvest time price valuation (known as Revenue Protection Harvest Price Exclusion, or RPHPE,and similar to the old RA or IP products.
 The three new product choices vary in cost as they provide differing levels of protection.

 How does this relate to cotton marketing?
 Well, the yield protection product basically only covers your yield risk (valued at pre-plant futures prices, and only triggering if there is a yield loss).
 The revenue products protect you from declines in gross revenue caused by lower yields and/or lower prices.
 Thus the new revenue products are analogous to having yield insurance plus a deep out-of-the-money put and call option (for RP) or just having yield insurance plus a deep out-of-the-money put option (RPHPE).
 All things being equal, the latter revenue product would cost less than the former, but the latter leaves a grower more exposed to the risk of revenue losses.